embedded-software-laboratory/p-dmpc/doc/Reduce_Repository_Size.md

 # Reduce Gitlab Repository Size
 reference: https://docs.gitlab.com/ee/user/project/repository/reducing_the_repo_size_using_git.html

+**In general it is always a good idea to first test the process on a duplicated repository (Export project and import as a new one).**

 ## Pre-Requisites
 - Install one of the following tools to filter large files from the history of a git repository: